 Start looking five to seven days before you plan on leaving, though, and you may get an excellent deal on just the flights you need.

 Finally — If you want to check out what you can see in Bangkok when you get there, watch the short Expedia video below.
 In just 4 minutes, you’ll get a great taste of just how amazing this south east Asian city is.

-Now get started searching for the cheapest flights to Bangkok in 2019.
+Now get started searching for the cheapest flights to Bangkok in 2019 and 2020.
 You may be surprised at how little they can cost.